OverviewStimulating Agri-Food Policy

 Amanda Richardson (Macfarlane) Director, Programs and Communications (interim)

-Al Mussell Director, Research
+Al Mussell Senior Research Fellow

 Elise Bigley Director, Programs and Communications (on maternity leave)